jakyns/prometheus-client-python/README.md

-# Prometheus Metrics Collector Model
+# Prometheus Client - Python

 Sample app for collecting metrics into Prometheus by specific event class.